cliveholloway/herbert/README.md

 ## Running the code

+### env set up

-After you've checked out the repo, you can look at the example images that were created while testing (and committed here for visibility)
+After you've checked out the repo, you can run the individual scripts to see them in action.

     # set up your env
     python3 -m venv .venv
     source .venv/bin/activate
     pip install poetry

+### Image processing

 For the image processing code, it's broken into 3 scripts.
 Each batch processes a directory of images.
 I have included scans of the first 2 pages in the repo